-- Visit the website www.cmuhealth.org and click on "Student Health" - · Email healthservices@cmich.edu - Call Student Health Services at 989-774-6599 medical team provides excellent patient care, which is reflected by our high patient satisfaction scores.
-Available services include treatment of acute illness and injury, sexual health services, physicals, travel health, immunizations, allergy shots, flu vaccines, basic cardiac screening, sports medicine injury care, and psychiatry services.
-Referrals for outside services and specialists can also be provided.
-There is also a laboratory in Foust Hall operated by Quest diagnostics.
+Student Health Services is conveniently located on the campus of Central Michigan University on the second floor of Foust Hall.
+This location offers scheduled appointments and, when available, walk-in appointments.
+Our team of certified medical professionals provides outstanding, patient-centered medical care.
+Available services include treatment of acute illness and injury, sexual health services, physicals, travel health, immunizations, allergy shots, flu vaccines, basic cardiac screening, and psychiatry services.
+Referrals for outside services and specialists are also provided.
+Quest Diagnostics operates a laboratory in Foust Hall next to the clinic.